 A trophy and ribbons 1st – 8th will be awarded in classes unless otherwise specified.
 Prize money will not be credited to exhibitor’s account without a current Social Security Number.
 Refunds, if owed will be mailed promptly.

-A dotted line may be put into effect at Management’s discretion.
+In Hunter classes, a dotted line for your courtesy circle may be put into effect at Management’s discretion.

 A rotating jumping order will be established and posted for all jumper classes.
 All horses must be ridden in the posted order.
 Riders and trainers who have conflicts due to multiple entries in a class must see the starter so that necessary adjustments can be made.